inviqa/harness-go/docs/how-to-guides/add-additional-binaries.md

 ## Defining your additional binaries

 The harness has an `app.additional_binaries` array attribute, that can be populated with as many additional binaries as you like.
 These will be compiled during the Docker build phase and copied into the final image.
-The location of the copied binary is the directory path of the binary that you defined, e.g.
+The location of the copied binary is the directory path of the binary that you defined, with slashes replaced with `-`.

+### Example

+With configuration of:
 ```yaml
 attributes:
   app: